Today’s Poets Newsletter Vol.1 – July, 2024

 seat.
 Have some tea or coffee and sit back and

-I’ll be adding and changing poetry information every
+I’ll be adding and new inspiring poetry information

-month.
-Just click your Bookmarks tab now to easily
+every month.
+Just click your Bookmarks tab now to

 This site has our poetry anthology contest guidelines